dsmsuite/dsmsuite.github.io/user_guide_dotnet.md

     * Using the example below or
 	* Running the analyzer with a not existing settings file.
 A settings file using default settings will be created.
 * Edit the analyzer settings file if required:
-    * Update the AssemblyDirectory setting to point to the directory where the assemblies to be analyzed are located.
+    * Update the Input.AssemblyDirectory setting to point to the directory where the assemblies to be analyzed are located.
-	* Update the OutputFilename to the name of the product.
+	* Update the Output.Filename to the name of the product.
-	* Set LoggingEnabled if required.
+	* Update LogLevel if required.
 * Run the analyzer from the command line with the analyzer settings filename as argument.
 The analyzer will:
     * Load each assembly found in the AssemblyDirectory.
     * Look for types in the loaded assemblies and register them.